What causes a bruise?

 Turn up the heat

 • After cooling the bruise for 24 hours, start applying heat to bring more circulation to the area and help clear away the pooled blood.
 Use an electric heating pad for 20 minutes several times a day.
 Be sure to follow the instructions on the heating pad: To avoid burns, it should go on top of, not under, the bruised limb.

 • Alternatively, you can apply a warm compress either under or over the bruised area.
 A hot-water bottle will work.
-Or use a compress that can be heated in a microwave, such as Thera-Temp Microwavable Moist Heat Pack, available at medical supply stores and on Internet sites.

 • A warm compress of comfrey can also offer comfort.
 Comfrey contains compounds that reduce swelling and promote the rapid growth of new cells.
 Make a warm herbal solution by pouring 2 cups of boiling water over 30 grams of dried comfrey leaves or 60 grams of fresh leaves.
 Steep for 10 minutes, then strain.
 This is for an external use only, so it’s not for drinking.
 Soak a gauze pad or a washcloth in the solution and apply it to the bruise for an hour.
 (Off-limits…if the skin is broken or you have an open wound.)